 Some believe that enforced account registration creates a barrier between the candidate and their ability to make a quick application.
-If you’re a candidate applying for multiple jobs on multiple sites, having to create an account can slow the entire job searching process down, which is why forcing candidates to register before applying for jobs can make for a poor user experience.
+If you’re a candidate applying for multiple jobs on multiple sites, having to create an account can slow the entire job searching process down.
+In such cases, forcing candidates to register before applying for jobs can make for a poor user experience.

-By having an account, it will be easier in the future to apply for other jobs on your website, but not all candidates will be thinking long-term.
-Sometimes, especially if they are visiting your jobs page on a mobile device (which a fast-growing number are, our 2020 Recruitment Website Trends Report found that 43% of users accessed recruitment websites from mobile devices), candidates will want to quickly apply while they see the job.
-You will want to capture that before they forget/ their desire wanes/another job or offer comes along.
+By having an account, it will be easier in the future to apply for other jobs on your website but not all candidates will be thinking long-term.
+Sometimes candidates will want to quickly apply while they see the job.
+This is often true if they are visiting your jobs page on a mobile device – and a fast-growing number are.
+Our 2020 Recruitment Website Trends Report found that 43% of users accessed recruitment websites from mobile devices.
+It’s important to capture that interest before they forget/ their desire wanes/another job or offer comes along.
 Thanks to several newsworthy hacking scandals, there will also be some who simply don’t like the idea of their personal data being stored online.

-General Data Protection Regulation (GDPR) is something that needs to be fully considered if you are collecting any form of personal data.
-Candidate accounts hold a substantial amount of personal data, and so it is vital that you show transparency and accountability with regards to the protection of that data.
+General Data Protection Regulation (GDPR) needs to be fully considered if you are collecting any form of personal data.
+Candidate accounts hold a substantial amount of personal data so it is vital that you show transparency and accountability when it comes to the protection of that data.

-Look at it from the candidate’s point of view – from the moment a CV is submitted, the recruiter has your information, and, legally, they can hold it for as long as they deem it necessary.
+Look at it from the candidate’s point of view.
+From the moment a CV is submitted, the recruiter has your information and, legally, they can hold it for as long as they deem necessary.
 The only thing the candidate can do is request the recruiter to delete it.
 It’s therefore imperative that you have a privacy notice on your website specifying how you use personal data.
 If you need further details, take a look at our really helpful GDPR guide.